Protesters gather again outside Hong Kong government offices | CBC News

 Many protesters have been wary of giving their full names and some have obscured their features with facemasks as a means of guarding their identities against potential retribution from government or school authorities.

-Other demands by activist groups include investigating police tactics used against the protesters, cease calling the protests a riot, and dropping charges against those arrested.
-Many are also calling for Lam's resignation, although others say that is immaterial since her replacement would be unlikely to change tack.

-Outrage remains high over heavy-handed police tactics used against protesters June 12, including the firing of 150 rounds of tear gas, rubber bullets and beanbag rounds, and the beating of unarmed protesters by police with truncheons.
-Lawmakers and others have also complained that riot police wore no identification numbers on their uniforms, making it that much more difficult to file formal complaints.

-Police have since eased their approach, hoping to avoid a replay of the events of September 2014, when officers unleashed 87 rounds of tear gas at protesters who had amassed in the same location as the current protesters.
+Since the confrontations June 12, police have eased their approach, hoping to avoid a replay of 2014 protests, when officers unleashed 87 rounds of tear gas at protesters in the same location as the current protesters.
 When the smoke from that response cleared, bigger crowds returned, angrier than before, and didn't leave for nearly three months.

-Hong Kong legal and business groups are also among those opposing the extradition bill, saying critics of China's ruling Communist Party would be at risk of torture and unfair trials on the mainland and it further chips away at the "one country, two systems" framework under which Hong Kong has been governed since 1997.
+The bill would expand the scope of criminal suspect transfers to include mainland China, Taiwan and Macau.
+Legal and business groups in Hong Kong oppose the legislation, saying critics of China's ruling Communist Party would be at risk of torture and unfair trials on the mainland and it further chips away at the "one country, two systems" framework under which Hong Kong has been governed since 1997.

-That framework guaranteed Hong Kong the right to retain its own legal, economic and political system for 50 years, but the Communist Party under Chinese President Xi Jinping has been pushing ever-more aggressively to quiet independent voices in Hong Kong.
+That framework guaranteed the territory the right to retain its own legal, economic and political system for 50 years, but the Communist Party under Chinese President Xi Jinping has been pushing ever-more aggressively to quiet independent voices in Hong Kong.
 Beijing has squelched all reporting on the protests in mainland media and accused foreign forces of stirring up disturbances in Hong Kong.

-Lam has insisted the legislation is needed for Hong Kong to uphold justice and not become a magnet for fugitives.
-It would expand the scope of criminal suspect transfers to include mainland China, Taiwan and Macau.